Polaroid’s new jam is music

 “We spent a lot of time thinking, ‘Okay, what is the kind of music that gives you the emotional response that you get when you look at the Polaroid picture?” explains Germade.
 That led the company to create human-curated stations, with names such as Polychrome (“Like a rave in a kaleidoscope”) and Royal Pine (“Uplifting anthems with real roots”), that aren’t strictly programmed by genre or decade.
 You might hear Santana and Rosalía on the same station, Germade says.

-Between the new speakers and the app, the goal is to create an experience that might be a springboard for further exploration of music as a category, though Polaroid isn’t talking about where it might go.
+Between the new speakers and the app, the goal is to create an experience that might be a springboard for further exploration of music as a category, though Polaroid isn’t talking about where it could go.
 But just in case anyone wonders if its passion for its best-known business is flagging, think again.

 “We are definitely still very serious about instant photography,” says Smolokowski, who adds that the company is working on “our first more capable camera, optically” for release next year.